 There are over 50 miles of hiking trails that take you from feeling like you are in a dense forest.
 For those who want a more organized method of hiking, there are scheduled guided tours and hikes by volunteers

 Other day activities include swimming, fishing, mountain biking, and horseback riding.
 Photographers will find endless chances to catch that great shot.
 There are horse facilities that you can use for a day or camp overnight with your horses.
-Campground area offers full-service facilities that will give you a great camping experience.
+The campground area offers full-service facilities that will give you a great camping experience.

 Montana De Oro State Park features over 8,000 acres of rugged cliffs, secluded sandy beaches, coastal plains, streams, canyons, and hills.
 Naturalists and backpackers enjoy the solitude and freedom found along the park trails.